Vyral/corina-cisneros/_posts/2020-09-09-q-which-type-of-property-should-you-purchase.md

 ---
 layout: post
-title: 'Q: Which Type of Property Should You Decide On?'
+title: 'Q: Which Type of Property Should You Purchase?'
 date: 2020-09-09 18:33:43
 tags:
   - Home Buyer Tips